fzf: Reference

 When using a field index expression, leading and trailing whitespace is stripped from the replacement string.
 To preserve the whitespace, use the s flag.

 A placeholder expression with f flag is replaced to the path of a temporary file that holds the evaluated list.
-This is useful when you multi-select a large number of items and the length of the evaluated string may exceed ARG_MAX.
+This is useful when you pass a large number of items and the length of the evaluated string may exceed ARG_MAX.

 # This won't work properly without 'f' flag due to ARG_MAX limit.

---preview "awk '{sum+=\$1} END {print sum}' {+f}"
+seq 100000 | fzf --preview "awk '{sum+=\$1} END {print sum}' {*f}"

 Also,